resources-banner

 Please note that there is no IGP listed for each open major within the Humanities and Sciences programme (e.g. Economics, Life Sciences, Mathematics, Psychology) because students enrolled in the Humanities and Sciences (H&S) programme can read (and switch to) any major offered by FASS or FoS with no quota restrictions, up to the start of ModReg in their 5th semester.
 Do also note that XDPs in BES, DSE and PPE, as well as FST and PHS are not open majors within the H&S programme, and their IGPs and programme places are listed separately.

-Regarding IGP information for IB and NUSHS diploma, please refer to the IGP FAQs here and FAQ on the NUS Office of Admissions website here.
+Regarding IGP information for IB and NUSHS diploma, please refer to the IGP FAQs here.

 Please refer to the OAM website here for the detailed admission requirements for the various applicant groups.